Growth Is Softening—Is Your Customer Loyalty Strategy Holding the Line?

 We have noticed these very effects with our clients and in discussions with prospects.
 We are hearing across the board that tariffs, supply chain challenges, interest rates, and reduced cash flow are affecting sales.

 As an example, one of our clients, a mid-sized wholesale and retail plumbing and HVAC distributor, began to experience a measurable slowdown in purchasing activity across its customer base.
-Broader economic pressures, margin sensitivity, and cautious inventory management were affecting demand.
-Their leadership’s immediate concern was whether the company’s B2B loyalty program was still delivering a return.
+Economic pressures, margin sensitivity, and cautious inventory management were affecting demand for their products.
+Senior management's immediate concern was whether the B2B loyalty program was still delivering a return.

 At first glance, the numbers suggested widespread softness.
 Purchase growth among the program participants had declined by 11% compared to 2025.
 On its own, that figure appeared to be concerning and raised understandable questions about the program’s effectiveness.
 However, when we analyzed the data a little more deeply, it told a more instructive story.
 Among customers who were not enrolled in the program, purchase growth declined by 22% over the same period: 2X that of loyalty program members.
 While both groups made fewer purchases, program participants reduced the rate of revenue erosion.
-The 11% differential between the two groups demonstrated that enrolled customers were more resilient, maintaining a higher share-of-wallet and exhibiting stronger purchasing continuity than their non-participating counterparts.
+The 11% difference between the two groups demonstrated that enrolled customers were more resilient, maintaining a higher share of wallet and showing stronger purchasing continuity than non-participating customers.

 In practical financial terms, that difference translated into significant protected revenue.
-While the loyalty program can't offset macroeconomic pressure (nor should it be expected to), it does offer stabilization.
+While the loyalty program can't offset larger macroeconomic pressures (nor should it be expected to), it does offer some stability.
 It has reduced revenue erosion, preserved stronger channel relationships, and softened the impact of competitive switching.

 For the distributor, the key insight was not that growth had slowed; it was that the B2B rewards program had measurably slowed the decline.
 In a challenging market, protecting revenue and sustaining customer loyalty can be just as valuable as generating incremental expansion.